Copy of Copy of fall 23 deans list header

 Steve Fitzpatrick

-Steve Fitzpatrick graduated from Texas A&M University in 1978 with a Bachelor of Environmental Design.
-He completed his Master of Architecture from Rice University in 1981 while also working for Charles Tapley Associates in Houston.
+Steve Fitzpatrick graduated from Texas A&M University with a bachelor’s degree in environmental design (1978).
+He completed his master’s degree in architecture from Rice University (1981) while working for Charles Tapley Associates in Houston.

-He and his wife moved to Tyler in 1982 to begin making a difference.
-Starting his own firm in 1986, Fitzpatrick built a practice based on “vision, relationships, and trust.”
-This occurs within the firm, with clients, and the community.
+He and his wife moved to Tyler, Texas, in 1982 to begin making a difference.
+Starting his firm in 1986, Fitzpatrick built a practice based on “vision, relationships and trust.”
+This occurs within the firm, with clients and the community.
 With trademark enthusiasm, Fitzpatrick has advocated for better design and improved quality of life in the city and region, leading by example.
 This leadership has allowed Fitzpatrick to become a trusted voice in the community.

-In addition to his public advocacy, he has dedicated himself to mentoring the next generation of architects and developing leaders in both his practice and the community.
-With a staff of 30, located in a city the size of Tyler, the firm is having an impact that will change the future of Tyler for generations to come.
-The firm was recognized with the 2019 Firm Award from AIA Dallas and 2023 Business of the Year by Tyler Area Chamber of Commerce.
+Fitzpatrick’s influence extends beyond his public advocacy.
+He also has committed to mentoring the next generation of architects and fostering leadership within his firm and the community.
+With a team of 30 in a city the size of Tyler, his firm is making a significant impact that will shape the city’s future for generations.
+This dedication was recognized with the 2019 Firm Award from AIA Dallas and the 2023 Business of the Year award by the Tyler Area Chamber of Commerce.

 Clarence E. (CEM) Maxwell 70